-In addition to those employed directly by the Project during the Operations Phase, others will be employed indirectly, providing inputs to operations, while yet others will find employment as people spend their incomes earned directly or indirectly from the Project (induced employment).
-Some of the induced employment will occur in the Assessment Area, but other indirect and induced employment will be generated in larger centres elsewhere in the Province, particularly St. John's.
+In addition to those employed directly during the Operations Phase, others will be employed indirectly, providing inputs to operations, while yet others will find employment as people spend their incomes earned directly or indirectly from the Project (induced employment).
+Some of the induced employment will occur in the Study Area, but other indirect and induced employment will be generated in larger centres elsewhere in the province, particularly St. John's.

-There is little theoretical or empirical basis for assumptions about how much of the indirect/induced employment will occur in the Assessment Area or how much of this employment will result in inmigration of workers.
-For the purpose of the assessment, it is assumed that 50% of all indirect and induced employment will occur in the area and that 25% of all employees will be in-migrants to the area.
+There is little theoretical or empirical basis for assumptions about how much of the indirect/induced employment will occur in the Study Area or how much of this employment will result in in-migration of workers.
+For the purpose of the assessment, it is assumed that 50 per cent of all indirect and induced employment will occur in the area and that 25 per cent of all employees will be in-migrants to the area.
 This is a high-end estimate as many local service companies, for example, may be able to accommodate increased sales without a proportionate increase in staff, but should this be necessary, companies may be able to hire locally.
-In addition, some of those families moving to the area will have more than one working; this will have a dampening effect on the potential level of in-migration.
+In addition, some of those families moving to the area will have more than one member working; this will have a dampening effect on the potential level of in-migration.

 Table 5.21 provides the projected demographic effects based on the above assumptions.
-Two comparative scenarios illustrate the sensitivity of the assumptions: the "Low" projection assumes that 40% of indirect/induced employment will be in the Assessment Area and that 20% of those employees will be in-migrants and the "Medium" projection 50% and that 20% respectively.
+Two comparative scenarios illustrate the sensitivity of the assumptions: the "Low" projection assumes that 40 per cent of indirect/induced employment will be in the Study Area and that 20 per cent of those employees will be in-migrants.
+The "Medium" projection assumes 50 per cent and 20 per cent respectively.